Mileva Marić: Family, personal relationships and death

 In 1903, Marić and Einstein married in Bern, Switzerland, where Einstein had found a job at the Federal Office for Intellectual Property.
 In 1904, their first son Hans Albert was born.
 In the following years, Marić and her husband moved several times, because of his changing teaching positions.
 They lived in Bern until 1909, then moved to Zürich.
 In 1910, their second son Eduard was born.
 In 1911, they moved to Prague, where Einstein held a teaching position at Charles University.
 A year later, they returned to Zurich, as Einstein had accepted a professorship at his alma mater.

-In July 1913, Marić was distressed because of her husband's relocation to Berlin, where he was having an affair with his cousin.
+In July 1913, Marić was distressed because of her husband's relocation to Berlin, where he was having an affair with his cousin Elsa Einstein.
 In August, the family planned a walking holiday with their sons and Marie Curie and her two daughters.
 Marić was delayed temporarily due to Eduard being ill but then joined the party.
 In September 1913, the Einsteins visited Marić's parents near Novi Sad, and on the day they were to leave for Vienna, Marić had her sons baptised as Orthodox Christians.
 After Vienna, Marić returned to Zurich, while Einstein visited relatives in Germany.
 After Christmas, she traveled to Berlin to stay with Fritz Haber, who helped her look for accommodation for the Einsteins' impending move in April 1914.
 The couple both left Zurich for Berlin in late March.
 On the way, Marić took a swimming holiday with the children in Locarno, arriving in Berlin in mid-April.